huangyh09/PTM-X/README.rst

 About PTM-X
 -----------

-PTM-X is an algorithm to predict posttranslational modification(PTM) cross-talk both intra- and inter proteins.
+PTM-X is an algorithm to predict post-translational modification(PTM) cross-talk both intra- and inter- protein.
 In current version, the following four features are used to predict PTM cross-talk inter proteins, via a `random forest <http://scikit-learn.org/stable/modules/ensemble.html#forest>`_ classifier.